 Sports fans everywhere were blessed to witness the epic rematch between the Cleveland Cavaliers and Golden State Warriors in this year’s NBA Finals.
 The series featured superstars doing super things, strikingly entertaining finishes, and a showdown of the league’s two best in Steph Curry and LeBron James.
 Even casual sports fans found themselves enamored by what will be remembered as one of the greatest championship series in sports history.

 Not only was the series entertaining, it was enlightening as well.
-There are several lessons we can learn from the series that we should apply to our approach to employee training.
-Here are three:
+There are several lessons we can learn from the series that we should apply to our approach to

 1) Leading By Example – “King” James

 LeBron James is arguably one of the greatest players of all time.
 What’s more, he’s undoubtedly the most experienced and tested leader in today’s NBA.
 Despite having a relatively young roster stacked with comparatively inexperienced players, the Cavaliers played with a swagger that starts and ends with James.
 LeBron leads with confidence, and more than that leads by example.

 Every manager can learn from this.
 When you’re tasked with not only leading employees but teaching

 them as well, one of the best ways to do this is by example.
 Doing so will not only increase employee productivity, it will create a culture of confidence in the workplace as well.

 2) Changing Your Approach – Tyronn Lue’s Adaptive Coaching Style